yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 ---
-title: Gateway administration
+title: Administer API Manager Gateway
-linkTitle: Gateway administration
+linkTitle: Administer API Manager Gateway
 draft: false
-weight: 130
+weight: 120
 description: Learn how to deploy your Discovery Agent and Traceability Agent so that you can manage your Axway API Gateway environment within AMPLIFY Central.
 ---